FAForever/faf-user-service/README.MD

 ---- | ------
 Usability improvements by serving translated web pages | :heavy_check_mark:
 Improved performance by using reactive stack | :heavy_check_mark:
+Massively reduced startup times and smaller resource footprint by using Micronaut | :heavy_check_mark:
-Massively reduced startup times and smaller resource footprint by compiling to native images with GraalVM | :hourglass:
+Even less startup times and smaller resource footprint by compiling to native images with GraalVM | :hourglass: